scottpersinger/conjunction/README.md

 the `callback` parameter indicating any error or result value.
 If an array is supplied for the `msgs` callback parameter then those values will replace the values input values in the pipeline.

+## Messages

+Messages are simple JSON objects passed through the pipeline.
+For efficiency messages are passed as a single input to the component, except for single-arg components where each message will be passed in individually.

+## Async components

+Asynchronous components may invoke their callback multiple times, in which case the remainder of the pipeline will be executed for each call.
+This is useful for components which may generate a lot of data, like a database query, so that the pipeline can operate on batches of results rather than having to buffer the entire result set.

+## Triggers

+A pipeline must be started with a **trigger**.
+Triggers activate the pipeline, and may supply 0 or more initial messages.
+The `once` trigger is good for run-once scripts, while the `timer` trigger can run a pipeline on an interval.
+The `http_get` and `http_post` triggers are activated by HTTP calls and will provide their inputs as message(s) to the pipeline.

+## Configuration

+By convention the `context` argument contains a `config` key with global configuration.
+Call `Pipeline.configure(config)` to set the configuration on the pipeline.
+Components may save values they want to re-use  (such as a db connection) on the `context` for later use.